mi3nts/summer2019/shrey/DailyNotes.md

 3. Remove USBs and Ethernet cables
 4. Remove USB hub and Ethernet-USB converter
 5. Remove wires attached to terminal blocks in PCB
-5. Unscrew all circuit boards
+5. Unscrew all circuit boards (XU4 is on underside; PCB is on top; camera and light sensor on side.)
 6. Remove GPS module

 ### 1.2: Sensor Portion (Exterior)